IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 This principle also recognizes that some detail could be obtained, but through extreme effort.
 This extreme effort is often not justified.
 So best-effort does not compel the use of extreme effort to obtain the missing information.
 For example, during a network transaction where the AuditEvent pattern is calling for the name of the user in addition to the user identifier, the name could be looked up in a directory, but this would be extreme effort that is not called for by best-effort.

+#### 1:52.4.1.3.4 Patient as a Subject

+It is a best practice to include a reference to the Patient/Subject affected by any auditable event, in order to enable Privacy Accounting of Disclosures and Access Logs, and to enable privacy office and security office audit log analysis.
+Reasonable efforts should be taken to assure the Patient/Subject is recorded, but it is recognized that there are times when this is [not reasonable](#1524133-best-effort).

+The Patient/Subject of an activity is indicated in an .entity element; with the .entity.who indicating the Patient reference, and the .entity.type indicating “1” Person, and the .entity.role indicating “1” patient.
+No other elements in this .entity need to be filled out.
+The indicator of the .entity.who, .entity.type, and .entity.role are enough to indicate that this AuditEvent activity has a subject as indicated.

+Where an activity impacts more than one Patient/Subject; multiple AuditEvent resources should be recorded, one for each Patient/Subject.
+This best enables segmentation of the AuditEvent details so as to limit the Privacy impact.
+The use of multiple AuditEvent is a best-practice and should be driven by a Policy.
+There will be cases where the use of multiple AuditEvent resources are not necessary, such as public health reporting.

+To record a REST interaction or $operation, it is often necessary to complete the transaction in order to determine the Patient/Subject.
+Inspection of the potential returned results may be necessary.
+Some REST Search/Query requests and $operations include parameters limiting the results to a specific Patient, in these cases this parameter informs the inclusion of the Patient reference.

+The Patient as a Subject is distinct from when the Patient is an Agent.
+When the Patient is the User, they would be indicated in an .agent and the .entity element would not be necessary.
+Some examples would be when the Patient is using a Patient-Portal, or when the Patient is authoring Patient Generated Health Data (PGHD).

+Finding AuditEvents by Patient:
+* Finding AuditEvents where the Patient is an agent, one would use the `agent` search parameter.
+* Finding AuditEvents where the Patient is a subject, one would use the `entity` search parameter.
+* Finding AuditEvents where the Patient is either an agent or subject, one would use the `patient` search parameter.

+This Implementation Guide includes profiles that include the Patient as the subject.

 ### 1:52.4.2 Use Cases

 The AuditEvent patterns defined here cover the following Use Cases.